How To Fill Out a W9 for an LLC? (Step by Step Guide)

 Line 1: Legal business name

-When filling out the first sections of the Form W-9, you must use your legal name as it appears in the IRS records and your papers.
+When filling out Line 1 of the W-9, use your legal name exactly as it appears in IRS records.

 Line 2: Name of your company or disregarded entity name